solana-foundation/developer-content/docs/intro/quick-start.md

 <Callout>
   Reminder to update the cluster (network) connection on the Explorer you are using to match Solana Playground.
-The default cluster is devnet.
+Solana Playground's default cluster is devnet.
 </Callout>

 ### 4. Close Program